upstarter/automata/README.md

 - Modularity
   - Modular BT's allow the designer to hierarchically combine independently developed, tested, deployed, and reusable unit behaviors that provide more valuable emergent properties in the large.
 - Flexibility
-  - A design goal of `Automata` is to allow high flexibility (supports many use cases)
+  - A design goal of `Automata` is to allow high flexibility via extreme abstraction (to enable design space evolution, support diversity in applications)
 - Simplicity of Implementation
   - Elixir's meta-programming facilities enable very user-friendly API's so developers don't need to know the details of BT's or Automata Theory to get things done, and BT's themselves lend efficiency via simplicity to the development value chain.

 ### Applications
 - Trading Systems
 - Patient Monitoring & Care Systems
+- Autonomous Pandemic Testing Drone Units
 - Swarm Intelligence / Distributed Robotics
 - Intelligent agents with soft realtime multi-dimensional sensory, perception, intuition, and action capabilities
 - Multi-Agent Reinforcement Learning